Pew-X/sutra/README.md

 *   **Decentralized & Resilient:** No single point of failure.
 The mesh is designed to survive node and network outages using a peer-to-peer gossip protocol.
 *   **Deterministic Reconciliation:** A simple but powerful `confidence + timestamp` algorithm resolves conflicting facts, ensuring the mesh always converges on the most trustworthy information.
 *   **Immutable Audit Trail:** A Write-Ahead Log (WAL) on each agent provides a complete, auditable history of every claim the system has ever processed.
+*   **🆕 Time-To-Live (TTL) & Garbage Collection:** Built-in memory management with configurable TTL for k-paks and automatic cleanup of expired data to prevent unbounded memory growth.

 ### How It Works